Massachusetts Republican Party: 21st century

 Despite heavy losses at all levels of government and a steady decrease in support for the national party, the Massachusetts Republican Party has been able to maintain control over the governor's office.
 From 1990 until 2023, the governor's office had been consistently held by a number of Republicans, only interrupted by the governorship of Deval Patrick from 2007 to 2015.

 In 2010, Republicans won a shock victory when Scott Brown defeated Democratic candidate Martha Coakley in a special election to succeed Senator Ted Kennedy.
 Brown became the first Republican to represent Massachusetts in the Senate since 1979 and the first in Congress since 1997.
 However, Brown lost his bid for a full six-year term to Democratic challenger Elizabeth Warren in 2012.

 In 2014, moderate Republican Charlie Baker was elected Governor, defeating Democratic nominee Martha Coakley and returning the office to Republican control after eight years.
 Throughout his first term, Baker consistently polled as the most popular governor in the nation.
 He was re-elected by a large margin in 2018.
 However, Republicans also lost three seats in the state legislature.

-In 2020, Republicans lost three additional seats on Beacon Hill in three consecutive special elections to the Democrats.
+In 2020, Republicans lost three state legislative special elections.

-Since 2016, much of the Massachusetts party has shifted toward the policies of Donald Trump.
+Since 2016, much of the Massachusetts party has shifted toward the political positions and policies of Donald Trump.
 Shortly after the 2020 presidential election, the party endorsed Trump's false claims of election fraud, despite criticism from Governor Charlie Baker.
 The leadership's embrace of Trump's positions has led to infighting among moderate and pro-Trump Republicans in the post-Trump era.